wowsiddanth/tp/docs/team/tlchicken.md

 ### Project: nustracker

-NUSTracker is a standalone desktop app that aims to help event directors and administrative personnel of student organisations from NUS School of Computing to manage the organisation of undergraduate student events more easily.
+NUSTracker is a standalone desktop app that aims to help event directors and administrative personnel of student organisations from the NUS School of Computing to manage the organisation of undergraduate student events more easily.
 It is built on top of **[AddressBook - Level 3](https://se-education.org/addressbook-level3)**, which is a desktop address book application used for teaching Software Engineering principles.

 Given below are my contributions to the project.